 Most people who have ridden around in a Tuk-tuk will tell you that riding in a Tuk-tuk is just plain fun.
 Part of it is that it is a great way to see a city, and part is that Tuk-tuks are a bit like riding a motorcycle, but you are the passenger in the back.

 Fact 20 – Some Tuk-tuks can flip over.

 But taking this into account, I have also been in cars that have flipped and motorbikes that I have fallen off.
 The truth is that sometimes we need to live our lives and not live them in fear.
-Despite my experience of flipping in the Tuk-tuk, I still do ride Tuk-tuks today.
+Despite my experience flipping in the Tuk-tuk, I still ride Tuk-tuks today.

 Tuk-tuks are an enjoyable way to go around town.
-They are a great way to see the sites, and it is a wonderful way to take in some of the local cultures of the places you are visiting.
+They are a great way to see the sites and a wonderful way to take in some of the local cultures of the places you are visiting.
 So when you are out there riding in your Tuk-tuk, it is always fun to know just a bit more about this three-wheeled mode of transportation that can also be called the auto-rickshaw.